groepl/Obsidian-Zettelkasten-Starter-Kit/README.md

 ### Zettelkasten Mental Gym Model

 <img src="/Starter-Kit/Visuals/Zettelkasten_mental-gym_2025-06-08.png" width="500" />
 More about: Use Your Zettelkasten as a Mental Gym.
+(Carddeck)

 ### Zettelkasten Historical Model